 Want to know if your users are sleeping better now than they have been in the past?

-Analyze, one of the tools in the Web app, helps you focus on your most chronically fatigued users.
-Now with Trend, it's easier than ever to see who's improving, who's not, and who's regressing.
+Analyze helps you focus on your most chronically fatigued users.
+Using Trend, it's easier than ever to see who's improving, who's not, and who's regressing.

 How are trends calculated?